-Please note: When I made this prop (in a three-day panic before Gen Con) I was not intending to produce a tutorial on the method, so the only photos I have are the ones I took for my own documentation.
-I’ve had so many questions and requests that I’ve tried to put together a tutorial anyway, but since there are several steps that I don’t have any pictures of, you’ll have to employ your reading comprehension skills to follow along. 🙂
+Please note: When I made this prop (in a three-day panic before Gen Con) I was not really intending to produce a tutorial on the method, so the only photos I have are the ones I took for my own documentation/judging binder.
+I’ve had so many questions and requests that I’ve tried to put together a tutorial anyway, but since there are several steps that I don’t have any pictures of, you’ll have to employ your reading comprehension skills to follow along. ?

 Since CLAMP was courteous enough to provide several clear references of the staff, one of which is shown above, I used a line trace from this image and enlarged it to the desired size.
 (If you don’t have access to a projector, cosplayer Sam Hawkeye has helpfully shared her line trace on her own staff tutorial here.
 You can print the image in sections on 8.5″ x 11″ paper and tape the pieces together to make a complete pattern.)

 The paper pattern was then secured to a square of 1″ thick insulation foam with straight pins and traced with permanent marker.
 Make sure whatever you use to mark or make notes on the foam has a soft tip, as ballpoints or pencils can cut into the foam surface.

 Preserve your paper pattern; you’re going to need it for several other steps!

 Cutting the foam was delicate work, since there are so many internal curves in the pattern.
 I didn’t think I could use my jigsaw on the curved parts without breaking the foam, so I hand-cut the shape using a coping saw and a serrated steak knife.
 (Go buy a cheap steak knife for this.
 Please don’t use your good kitchen knives for cosplay projects.)